 Things to Do in Zion in Winter

 One of the best reasons to visit Zion National Park is to go hiking.
-And, fortunately, there are plenty of winter hikes in Zion that you can partake in during your trip there.
+And, fortunately, there are plenty of winter hikes in Zion that you can do on your trip there.

 In addition to winter hiking in Zion, you can also enjoy several other activities from scenic drives to photography and more.
 Below are some of the top things to do in Zion National Park in winter.